Updated Specialty Forest Product Series Brochures

 Diseases Of Trees In The Great Plains

-This technical report provides assistance in the diagnosis and control of tree diseases encountered in the Great Plains.
-It contains 64 articles on tree diseases prepared by 31 authors.
-(164 pages)
+This technical report provides a guide to assist arborists, landowners, woody plant pest management specialists, foresters, and plant pathologists in the diagnosis and control of tree diseases encountered in the Great Plains.

 Publications Available Elsewhere